danielejdm/D365-ConfigurableEntityCloner/README.md

 ### Note

+- This solution is <i>work in progress</i>:
+  - it will be update frequently
+  - it is not fully tested: if you find any bug, please open an issue or push a fix on a new branch
-Technically the solution should allow an unlimited number of levels for link-entities, however always consider the 2-minute limit for running Plugins/CWAs.
+- Technically the solution should allow an unlimited number of levels for link-entities, however always consider the 2-minute limit for running Plugins/CWAs.
 Analyze the amount of data involved in fetching.

 ## Back matter